gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 by our Locator above, as long as each member is uniquely named.

-`@LocatorApplication` is for configuring and bootstrapping standalone, [vmware-gemfire-short-name] Locator application processes.
+`@LocatorApplication` is for configuring and bootstrapping standalone, GemFire Locator application processes.
 This process can only be a Locator and nothing else.
-If you try to start a Locator with a cache instance, [spring-data-gemfire-name] will throw an error.
+If you try to start a Locator with a cache instance, Spring Data for VMware GemFire will throw an error.

 To simultaneously start a cache instance along with an embedded Locator, then you should use the `@EnableLocator` annotation